 At the Parkway Center we are proud to offer workshops to provide a variety of information to our members.
-Below are some examples of workshops we offer at the Center.
-This page will be updated to reflect when a workshop has been set-up.

 Grief Your Way – Sponsored by Heintz Funeral Home